ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 The hemoglobin distribution for a given demographic group should be recreated under the assumption that it followd the specified ensemble distribution, as the python code included above instructs.
-For the population that is severely anemic based on the hemoglobin thresholds, only a certain proportion will respond to iron supplementation.
+For the population that is severely anemic based on the hemoglobin thresholds, a certain proportion will not respond to iron supplementation.

 The proportion of the population with mild, moderate, or severe anemia that